paceuniversity/cs389f2022team5/Sprint1Scrums.md

    **CJ** - Updated Scrum for this meeting, Created Android Studio project, Pushed to repo and make branch, commit.
 Created a framework, started tasks and implementing the US.

 2. What will I do until the next Scrum?
-    **Leanna** - Update Scrum for this meeting, work on and complete US8 and the connection between the activities Donation Form, Summary, and Confirmation.
+    **Leanna** - Update Scrum for this meeting, work on US8 and the connection between the activities Donation Form, Summary, and Confirmation.
     **CJ** -  Research Location Services implementation in Android Studios and begin to work on US3 and the associated tasks.

 3. What obstacles are impeding my progress?